“Hey, I’m looking for a new portable vape and I’m not sure which model to choose, what’s the BEST one in your opinion?”

 There is a little bit of cleaning and maintenance required to keep the NO2 fresh and working properly, but if you like the other aspects of it I wouldn’t let that hold you back.

 If and when I review new portable vaporizers that I like and recommend I will come back and update this post accordingly.

-All of these vapes can be purchased at the main authorized dealer I recommend.
+Most of these vapes can be purchased at the main authorized dealer I recommend.

 - Storz & Bickel Releases CRAFTY and MIGHTY Portable Vaporizers - October 16, 2014

 - About Me, My Life, And What I’ve Been Up To - September 25, 2014